Get Britain Cycling

 - The Government responded to the report in August - reactions were mixed.

 - On 2 September, over 100 MPs debated Get Britain Cycling in Parliament and gave its 18 recommendations an unopposed vote of support.

-- A draft, cross-departmental 'Cycle Delivery Plan', promised in the Government's response to the Get Britain Cycling report, is due out in early 2014.
+- A cross-departmental 'Cycle Delivery Plan', promised in the Government's response to the Get Britain Cycling report, is due out later in 2014.